 Lawndale embezzlement lawyer

-When you face charges involving homicide, hire an experienced murder lawyer like Robert Helfend.
-Mr. Helfend has more than 30 years of experience in criminal courtroom defense.
+When you face charges for employment related theft, hire an experienced embezzlement lawyer like Robert Helfend.
+Mr. Helfend has more than 30 years of experience in criminal defense.
 He takes cases in Los Angeles County and throughout Southern California.